 Why You Should Not Play the Lottery Runs Deeper than Poor Probabilities

 Let’s assume for a moment you are making about 5000 USD per month.
 Life is okay.
 You can pay your bills, get a mortgage, even have a family, and enjoy holidays.
 But unless something significant happens, you will not get rich as in having multiple millions at your disposal.
 So you decide to ‘invest’ 300 USD per year into playing the lottery.
 Every weekend you enjoy the intoxicating excitement of perhaps striking that goldmine beaming you into another financial dimension.

 Years later, you may calculate how your ‘investments’ might have done in the stock market or any alternative investment offering limited but straightforward returns.
-While you’d be looking at a sizable amount of cash, not too much harm done really.
+In comparison, you’d be looking at a sizable amount of cash, not too much harm done, really.
 Or so one may reason.

 The real harm happens on the attitudinal and habitual level of how you live.
 If you take charge of your life and choose prosperity, you will have to pay the price of practice, failure, and persistence to achieve your goal.

 Life does not offer continuous free rides.
 The only real, balanced, and fulfilling path to a prosperous and happy life is achieving mastery in what you set out to do.